 For mold to be removed, all the sources of the growth must be detected to prevent the same issue from recurring in less than 48 hours after the cleanup.
 Some molds may be visible, but some lurk in hidden or dark places or may have colors that are harder to detect.
 A professional restoration company can do this.

 A mold inspector will conduct an Initial Assessment to determine the moisture source.
 This also helps determine the building type of mold and the adequate remediation process.
-However, the initial inspection has its limit as all the issues cannot be fully identified at this point.
+However, the initial inspection has its limits as all the issues cannot be fully identified at this point.

 A second assessment will be carried out during the work.
 The removal technician team does this assessment to set up the necessary containment and closely inspect the reason for the moisture.